 Arrival.
 SKMC has a well-marked entrance on the right.
 The 1 mi. entrance road is the roughest part of the journey.
 Don’t go to the building (office yurt) on the right at the entrance — continue to the fields.
 If you arrive after dusk on a clear night, you will need to stay (or simply leave your car) at the marked area near the entrance until morning — no cars alowed in or out during observing periods.

 Check-in.
 There will be a registration tent staffed by volunteers where you will get your admission badge, other items you may have ordered, parking guidance, and any info you need.
 You may be able to sign up for any activities which still have openings.

 Selecting your spot.
 Pick a spot in your assigned field — red, green, or yellow — and unload your camping and observing equipment.
 If you are in the green or yellow field, your vehicle can stay with you inside your reserved plot.
-If you are located in the red camping-only field, you will need to park your vehicle in the designated overflow lot.
+If you are located in the red camping-only field, after you unload you will need to park your vehicle in the nearby designated overflow lot.
 Volunteers will guide you to stay within prescribed parking/camping/equipment boundaries.

 We limit the registration so that there are really no bad spots from which to observe.

 Now would be a good time to orient yourself to all the observing fields, the yurts, port-o-potties, first aid kits, and the wash house (sinks, showers, and flush toilets).